ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/licensing.md

 ### Trial

 The **"Trial"** edition of the library is fully featured but allows up to 100 assertions (around 25 unit tests) per test project.
-You may use it in multiple projects to overcome this limitation or just write only a few tests with it (for example asserting a very important route in your application)
+You may use it in multiple projects to overcome this limitation or just write only a few tests with it (for example asserting very important routes in your application)

 - Perfect for previewing the framework
 - Completely free with limitations